Surrey whiteware: Forms

 Surrey whitewares were produced in the traditional forms of the medieval era.
 These items include jugs, cooking pots, large deep bowls and pans, small bowls, dripping dishes, lobed cups, chamber pots, money boxes, candlesticks, chafing dishes, lids, pipkins, skillets, costrels (portable flasks) and storage jars.

 Large jugs with cross-hatched engraving are a distinctive form of Coarse Border ware common in London in the late 13th to early 14th centuries.
 Cooking pots and bowls are also popular forms of Coarse Border ware.
 From the 14th to the mid-15th centuries, new types of pottery forms were being produced for the market in London.
 These new forms were typically plain pottery items, undecorated or decorated simply with grooved lines.

 Production and distribution

 Clay sources

 The white-firing clays used to produce Surrey whitewares were collected from the Reading Beds in Surrey and along the borders of Hampshire and Berkshire.
 The Reading Beds between Farnham and Tongham were the best source of potting clay for medieval potters producing wares for the London market.
 These sites had been an excellent source of clays for pottery manufacturing since the early Roman period.
-The northern outcrops of the Reading Beds that extend past Farnham and continue to Guildford and Cream, also provided a good supply of white-firing clays for pottery manufacturing.
+The northern outcrops of the Reading Beds that extend past Farnham and continue to Guildford and Cheam, also provided a good supply of white-firing clays for pottery manufacturing.
 Most pottery kilns were located within a few miles of these crucial sources of clay.